Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Introduction

-To tackle this issue, we revisit the learning paradigm of knowledge distillation on the few-shot object detection task from the causal theoretic standpoint.
+To tackle this issue, we revisit the learning paradigm of knowledge distillation on the FSOD task from the causal theoretic standpoint.
 Accordingly, we develop a Structural Causal Model (SCM) \cite{pearl2009causal, glymour2016causal} \footnote{The principal concepts and methodologies are shared by \cite{pearl2009causal} and \cite{glymour2016causal}.} to describe the causal relationships between the corresponding variables in this paper.
 As demonstrated in Figure \ref{fig:scm}, the proposed SCM focuses on exploring the causal graph of knowledge distillation-related variables, including the candidate image data, whole open-set semantic knowledge of the teacher model, classification knowledge for downstream tasks, general discriminant knowledge for distinguishing foreground and background objects, and target label.
 When analyzing the SCM, we discover that it is an exception to current causal inference approaches and that the existing standard definition of the backdoor criterion has limitations, to a certain extent.
-Thus, we propose a definition of the \textit{general backdoor path}.
+Inspired by recent works \cite{van2014constructing, perkovic2018complete, correa2017causal}, we propose to expand the backdoor criterion's application boundary on the conditional intervention cases without using extra symbols.